 (ii) Q is the emission rate of the potential competing source in tons per year.

-(iii) K (tons/year km) is a pollutant specific constant as defined in the table below:
+(iii) K (tons/year km) is a regulated pollutant specific constant as follows:

+(I) For PM2.5, PM10, SOx and NOx, K = 5;

+(II) For CO, K = 40; and

+(III) For lead, K = 0.15.

-(b) For PSD Class I areas, the Range of Influence of a competing source includes emissions from all sources that occur within the modeling domain of the source being evaluated.
-The Department determines the modeling domain on a case-by-case basis.
+(b) For PSD Class I areas, the Range of Influence formula of a competing source includes emissions from all sources that occur within the modeling domain of the source being evaluated.
+DEQ determines the modeling domain on a case-by-case basis.

+(11) “Single source impact” means the modeled impacts from an increase in emissions of regulated pollutants from a source without including the impacts from other sources.